KostasThan/ptvd-api/README.md

 * Added **SWAGGER**, so we could document the API and have a running HTTP CLient to test and experiment with the API we are providing

-A link to a video explaining the app, and the process of developing it in greek. https://drive.google.com/file/d/1PqZjpBqxzZeXCV5faDF6jJfvJb9u9vqh/view?usp=sharing
+A link to a video explaining the app, and the process of developing it in greek and apparently in low quality. https://drive.google.com/file/d/1PqZjpBqxzZeXCV5faDF6jJfvJb9u9vqh/view?usp=sharing

 #### TODOS